Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Introduction

 The quest for high-$T_\text{c}$ superconductivity has brought to the attention of the condensed matter community the wide family of strongly correlated materials \cite{fradkin2015colloquium,keimer2015quantum,zaanen1990systematics}.
 Infinite-layer (IL) nickelates recently gained strong interest \cite{botana2022low,kitatani2020nickelate,botana2020similarities,nomura2022superconductivity, jiang2019electronic,goodge2021doping,zeng2020phase,hepting2020electronic} thanks to their apparent analogies with cuprates, including a square lattice-based structure dominated by superexchange antiferromagnetic interaction \cite{lu2021magnetic,ortiz2022magnetic} and the emergence of superconductivity upon hole doping.
 So far, the latter has been observed only in thin films \cite{li2019superconductivity,zeng2022superconductivity,chow2025bulk,osada2021nickelate,osada2020superconducting} which makes it difficult to assess the magnetic structure of the IL nickelate system, as no direct correspondence with the bulk can be established.
 The bulk is mostly characterized by the absence of long-range order and the presence of a spin-glass behavior \cite{ortiz2022magnetic,zhou2025origin,dahabdahab2025unveiling}.
 Conversely, evidence of spin-spin correlations was reported from extensive Resonant Inelastic X-ray Scattering (RIXS) \cite{rossi2021orbital,lu2021magnetic}, as well as, X-ray Magnetic Circular Dichroism (XMCD) \cite{krieger2024signatures} experiments in superconducting and non superconducting thin films.

 On the other hand, the analogies between cuprates and IL nickelates \cite{botana2020similarities,lee2004infinite} are not yet sufficient to prove the existence of a single underlying mechanism for unconventional superconductivity \cite{been2021electronic,worm2022correlations,nomura2022superconductivity}, but rather urge further investigation.
 At the root of the observed affinities is the common $3d^9$ electronic configuration of Cu$^{2+}$ and Ni$^{1+}$ ions occupying the corners of a planar spin 1/2 square lattice, with oxygen ligands along the edges.
-However, when referring to the Zaanen-Sawatzky-Allen scheme \cite{zaanen1985band}, cuprates are classified as Charge-Transfer (CT) insulators and IL nickelates as Mott-Hubbard insulators, because the ligand-to-metal charge-transfer energy $\Delta$ is smaller/larger than the Coulomb repulsion $U$ respectively \cite{jiang2019electronic,hepting2020electronic,rossi2021orbital,botana2022low,chen2022electronic}.
-Consequently, in IL nickelates the oxygen $2p$ band lies far below the Fermi level and the doping holes are mostly residing on the metal sites, at variance with other nickel oxides, where $\Delta$ is small or even negative \cite{bisogni2016ground}.
-Whereas oxygen states contribute minimally to the DOS close to the Fermi level, according to the theory the rare-earth $5d$ states in IL nickelates provide pockets across $E_\mathrm{F}$ \cite{been2021electronic,osada2021nickelate,kapeghian2020electronic,hepting2020electronic} which can inject extra holes even in nominally undoped compounds, a phenomenon known as self-doping \cite{jiang2019electronic,yang2022self,zhang2020self,lechermann2020late}.
-In fact, the degree of rare-earth hybridization with the Ni $3d$ bands is still controversial \cite{nomura2019formation,jiang2019electronic}, and recent angle-resolved photoemission measurements did not provide evidence of electron pockets at the $\Gamma$ point \cite{ding2024cuprate,li2025observation}.